jonmagic/level-up/README.md

 - `--start-date, -s`: Start date in YYYY-MM-DD format
 - `--end-date, -e`: End date in YYYY-MM-DD format
 - `--role-description, -r`: Path to a file containing the role description
+- `--notes, -n`: Optional path to a file containing additional notes about the individual and their work
 - `--output-path, -p`: Optional path to save the analysis JSON (if not provided, analysis will only be printed to console)
 - `--help, -h`: Show help message